 In the aftermath of a car accident, it can be hard to accurately assess your injuries.
-If you didn’t have obvious injuries, call an ambulance, or visit the Emergency Room, you may still be wondering if you’re ok.
-Even if you’re reading this several weeks after the accident, we advise getting a checkup with your family doctor to rule out any issues and give you peace of mind.
+If you didn’t call an ambulance or visit the Emergency Room, you may still be wondering if you’re ok.
+Even if you’re reading this several weeks after the accident, consider getting a checkup with your family doctor to rule out any issues and give you peace of mind.
 The expense of one doctor’s visit today can save you an even greater expense of medical bills down the road.

 Look for Symptoms after a Collision

-Because the force of a collision can cause so many different injuries, you may be wondering what symptoms to look for.
+The force of a collision can cause many different injuries.
+Which symptoms should you look for?
 As a general rule, head, neck, and back injuries tend to be the most severe and present more complications, and symptoms often include

 Numbness, stiffness, or tingling in the neck and spinal cord area